MichaelHatherly/CommonMark.jl/README.md

 Available extensions include the following:

+- Frontmatter: support for JSON, TOML, and YAML.
 - GFM-tables, strict requirement for alignment of `|` between columns
 - Double backtick inline LaTeX math and display math blocks
 - Admonitions